microsoft/fabrikate/docs/component.md

     `source`.
   - if `method: local`: the subdirectory on host filesystem where the component is located.
+  - if `method: http`: a path does not need to be specified

 - `version`: For git `method` components, this specifies a specific commit SHA hash that the component should be locked to, enabling you to lock the